 The structure defines through an organization chart the lines of government and determines the different functional units of the institution.
 This enables efficient processes to be established and gives clarity to each of the members of the institution about their responsibilities to achieve common goals.

-Founders Room: it is the highest regulatory body of the University.
+Founders Hall: it is the highest regulatory body of the University.

 Superior Council: it is the highest governing body of the University.